 I think using the coffeemaker to brew the tea is brilliant because it's always on my counter anyway.
 I used to have a machine that was made to brew iced tea.
 Every time I wanted to use it, I had to haul it out.
 It was an unnecessary burden.
 I've also boiled water on the stove and put tea bags into that to steep.
 That's the way it was done in my home growing up.
 Doing it that way is fine, but it creates an extra pot to wash.

 Making my own iced tea instead of buying it also allows me to control the ingredients.
-You'll need a 3-quart pitcher to get the same results that I do.
+You'll need a 3-quart pitcher to get the same results shown here.
 Here's how I do it.

 - 6 cups of cold water